 Weighty Waiting Options

 - Rashi however, doesn’t seem to be perturbed about actual meat residue stuck in the teeth, but simply explains that since meat is fatty by nature, its taste lingers for a long time after eating.

-Five Hours and a Bit
+Five Hours and Change

-- Another hypothesis, by Rav Binyomin Hamburger - author of Shorshei Minhag Ashkenaz - is that their original custom was to wait only one hour like the basic halacha cited by the Rema, following the majority of Ashkenazic Rishonim.
+- Another hypothesis, by Rav Binyomin Hamburger, author of Shorshei Minhag Ashkenaz and head of Machon Moreshes Ashkenaz, is that their original custom was to wait only one hour like the basic halacha cited by the Rema, following the majority of Ashkenazic Rishonim.
 Yet, when the six hours mandated by the Rambam and other Rishonim became more widespread, those in Ashkenaz decided to meet the rest of the world halfway, as a sort of compromise.
-According to this explanation, it turns out that waiting 3 hours is intrinsically a chumra on waiting one hour.
+According to this explanation, it turns out that waiting three hours is intrinsically a chumrah on waiting one hour.

 Bentch and Go